maxwelljmckee/no-dux/README.md

 <br />

-If you'd rather download the core module, you can use:
+If you'd prefer to download the core module, you can use:
 ```
 npm install @no-dux/core
 ```